It's as easy as 1-2-3 to make a difference!

 - Mayor Johnson - email@example.com

-Send them an email supporting a VOTE of YES to BAN OXYBENZONE.
+So, when you contact your local representatives, send them an email asking them to support a BAN ON OXYBENZONE and other harmful chemicals.
 A one-liner is all you need.
 Or, if you want to make a bigger impact, take a selfie (here are some free downloads for signs you could hold) so they can see there are real faces behind the concern-- not just lobbyist tactics!

 Silver Spiral Seas, LLC with Angelina Kossoff, Cody Miner, Sydney Hauser, Theresa Ciraolo, & Ellie